 Section 4128 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) authorized the Secretary of the U.S. Department of Transportation (DOT) to make grants to States through the Safety Data Improvement Program (SaDIP) for projects and activities to improve the accuracy, timeliness, and completeness of commercial motor vehicle (CMV) safety data.
 SAFETEA-LU also directed the Secretary to transmit a biennial report to Congress on the activities and results of the program and any recommendations the Secretary determines to be appropriate.
-The Safety Data Improvement Program 2011-2012 Biennial Report was transmitted to Congress on March 17, 2014.
-Section 32603 of the Moving Ahead for Progress in the 21st Century Act authorized continuation of SaDIP.
+The Safety Data Improvement Program 2013-2014 Biennial Report was transmitted to Congress on February 17, 2016.
+Section 32603 of the Moving Ahead for Progress in the 21st Century Act authorized the continuation of SaDIP through Fiscal Year (FY) 2016.
+Section 5101 of the Fixing America's Surface Transportation Act (P.L.
+114-94) consolidated SaDIP into the High Priority grant program beginning in FY 2017; therefore, this is the final SaDIP report to Congress.